Internal Governance Monopoly

 Publications

-IVA is supported by ongoing public writing and research focused on organizational value, internal governance, financial dominance, decision rights, and operational structure.
+IVA is supported by ongoing public writing and research focused on organizational value, internal governance, financial dominance, decision rights, and the five-ledger structure needed to make value visible.

-Current research focuses on how organizations concentrate authority around financial logic while treating operational, learning, capacity, and external impacts as secondary or invisible.
+Current research examines how organizations concentrate authority around financial logic while treating operational, capacity, learning, external, and equity value as secondary or invisible.

-Examines how organizations drift toward single-domain internal authority structures and the operational consequences that follow.
+Examines how organizations drift toward single-domain internal authority structures and the consequences that follow when one domain controls what counts.

 SSRN Abstract ID: 6444178